amnzer/Cairdio-local/Xinbo Luo/README.md

   1. Load ResNet-50 and fine-tune selected layers.
   2. Train with spectrograms using similar augmentation techniques.
   3. Evaluate performance with metrics similar to EfficientNet.
-- **Outputs**:
-  - Classification accuracy and AUC metrics comparable to EfficientNet.
-  - Fine-tuned model ready for deployment.

 ---